Radbuglet/geode/docs/README.md

 #### Exclusive Universes

-When passing the `Universe` around—especially when passing it to dynamically dispatched function handlers—it can be pretty tricky to keep track of which resources have been borrowed already.
+When passing the `Universe` around—especially when passing it to dynamically dispatched function handlers—it can be pretty tricky to keep track of which resources have already been borrowed.
 Luckily, Geode provides a useful wrapper around `Universes` to make them much safer without compromising too much of their flexibility.

 `ExclusiveUniverse<'r>` is a wrapper around a `&'r Universe` that asserts that it is the only such reference to that `Universe`.
 Methods expecting exclusive access over the `Universe` and all of its components can request a `&mut ExclusiveUniverse`.
 These behave almost exactly like references to a `Universe` and, indeed, `ExclusiveUniverse` immutably dereferences to a `Universe`. `ExclusiveUniverse` differentiates itself from a `&mut Universe`, however, by the way in which they allow carefully-selected carveouts for bypassing this exclusivity.